 In financial organizations, the consequences are amplified because every fragmented interaction compounds distrust.
 Instead of validating problems and learning whether the features solve them by building "the right thing," companies fall into an execution loop that prioritizes constant rapid delivery over strategic value.
 Over time, the organization becomes addicted to execution: the institution becomes so focused on movement that it stops asking whether the movement is taking customers, teams or the business in the right direction.

-The operational build-trap model creates a machine optimized for speed instead of coherence.
+The operational model behind much of this accumulation is the build trap: a machine optimized for delivery speed rather than long-term experience coherence.
 The cycle becomes self-reinforcing:

 - Strategy by assumption.
 Internal stakeholders define feature scope with minimal customer insight.
 Priorities are set by internal politics or quarterly pressure, not by understanding what actually drives adoption or trust.